WorldAfterCapital/WorldAfterCapital/part-three/Economic.md

 I expect that the path to UBI will involve some mix of changes to government budgets, taxation and the monetary system.
 One exciting possibility is that the change to the monetary system can come about through newly created crypto currencies.
 No matter how we eventually get there,  what the back of the envelope math above shows is that UBI is in fact affordable.
 Economic freedom for all is possible, if we want it.

-## Impact of UBI on Incomes and the Labor Market
+## Impact of UBI on the Labor Market

 One of the many attractive features of a UBI is that it doesn&apos;t do away with people&apos;s ability to sell their labor.
 Suppose someone offers you $5/hour to watch her dog.
 Under a UBI system you are completely free to accept or reject that proposal.
 There is no distortion from a minimum wage.
 The reason we need a minimum wage in the current system is to guard against exploitation.
 But why does the opportunity for exploitation exist in the first place?
 Because people do not have an option to walk away from potential employment.
 With a UBI in place, they will.